-- 1. The referees must use only the official hand signals.
+- The referees must use only the official hand signals.
 The use of any other signals should be avoided and, in any case, used only when it is absolutely necessary to be understood by the team members.
-For examples of good referee hand signals, please view the refereeing instructional videos on the FIVB web site. - Decision by the First Referee: The first referee will signal the end of the rally (or fault) by the whistle, indicate side to serve next, indicate the nature of the fault, then the player at fault (if necessary).
-Assistance during or at the end of the rally for "touches" or "four hits" is expected.
-These actions can be done before the Second Referee moves, so that the first referee is in full possession of the facts.
+For examples of good referee hand signals, please view the refereeing instructional videos on the FIVB web site. - 2.
+Decision by the First Referee: The first referee will signal the end of the rally (or fault) by the whistle, indicate side to serve next, indicate the nature of the fault, then the player at fault (if necessary).